 There are no products in your cart!

-iPhone X and iPhone 8/8plus finally supports wireless charging
+The iPhone X finally supports wireless charging!

 It’s finally here—fast wireless charging for your new iPhone.
 Our new iPhones—whether an iPhone 8, an iPhone 8 Plus, or an iPhone X—can now charge at faster speeds through a 7.5-watt rate Qi wireless charging platform, thanks to Apple’s iOS 11.2 release.
 Previously, iPhone X and the other newer iPhones could only charge at a 5-watt rate.